Chess4Cuber/RISE-Decode/README.md

   * Exceptions during an OpMode now open a popup window with the same color scheme as the log viewer, containing 15 lines of the exception stacktrace to allow easily tracing down the offending line without needing to connect to view logs over ADB or scroll through large amounts of logs in the log viewer.
   * The exception text in the popup window is both zoomable and scrollable just like a webpage.
   * Pressing the "OK" button in the popup window will return to the main screen of the Driver Station and allow an OpMode to be run again immediately, without the need to perform a "Restart Robot"
-* Adds new Java sample to demonstrate using a hardware class to abstract robot actuators, and share them across multiple OpModes.
+* Adds new Java sample to demonstrate using a org.firstinspires.ftc.baseCode.hardware class to abstract robot actuators, and share them across multiple OpModes.
   * Sample OpMode is [ConceptExternalHardwareClass.java](FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/ConceptExternalHardwareClass.java)
-  * Abstracted hardware class is [RobotHardware.java](FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/RobotHardware.java)
+  * Abstracted org.firstinspires.ftc.baseCode.hardware class is [RobotHardware.java](FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/RobotHardware.java)
 * Updates RobotAutoDriveByGyro_Linear Java sample to use REV Control/Expansion hub IMU.
 * Updates Vuforia samples to reference PowerPlay assets and have correct names and field locations of image targets.
 * Updates TensorFlow samples to reference PowerPlay assets.